awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-cors.md

 }
 ```

-The following is an example that returns the required headers for CORS using Serverless Application Model \(SAM\), including `AllowHeaders`:
+The following is an example that returns the required headers for CORS by using the AWS Serverless Application Model \(AWS SAM\), including `AllowHeaders`:

 ```
 Globals: